Ideals of equations for elements in a free group and context-free languages: Introduction

-In Section \ref{SectionCfreeIdeals} we prove that the ideal $\fI_g$ is a context-free subset of $H*\gen{x}$, and we provide an algorithm that determines whether the ideal is trivial or not; we will prove later, in Section \ref{SectionAlgorithms}, that the algorithm runs in polynomial-time.
-This algorithm is very different in nature from the one provided in \cite{Rosenmann1}.
+In Section \ref{SectionCfreeIdeals} we prove that the ideal $\fI_g$ is a context-free subset of $H*\gen{x}$, and we provide a new algorithm (substantially different from the ones already in literature) that determines whether the ideal is non-trivial; we will prove later, in Section \ref{SectionAlgorithms}, that the algorithm runs in polynomial-time.

 \begin{introthm}[See Theorem \ref{cfreeIg}] The set $\fI_g$ is context-free as a subset of $H*\gen{x}$. \end{introthm}

 \begin{introthm}[See Theorems \ref{cfreeIg2} and \ref{cfreeIg3}] There is a polynomial-time algorithm that tells us whether $\fI_g$ contains a non-trivial equation or not and, in case it does, produces a non-trivial equation in $\fI_g$. \end{introthm}